US

 You may also turn your trip into more of a vacation by visiting a destination like Thailand or getting dental implants in the Philippines.
 Or, visit one of several European countries renowned for their high-quality dental work.

-Even taking into account the price of flights and accommodation, these trips can easily work out cheaper than the average cost of implants alone back home.
+Even taking into account the price of flights and accommodation, these trips can easily work out to be lower in cost than the average cost of implants alone back home.
 If you need full mouth implants or have several missing teeth, the savings from getting treatment abroad will multiply.

 You might worry that lower dental implants cost means lower standards, but in fact, the opposite is often true.
 In destinations that have become popular for dental tourism, dentists have invested heavily in modern, state-of-the-art equipment.